 Rust features.
 Be sure to protect any real user data you work with.
 You might consider using the secrecy crate for such private data , which will help you obfuscate PII, by default, and opt-in to reveal the data to authorized

 POST route work by sending a message using

 We have learned all about getting started with Rust Cloudflare Workers in this post.
 More specifically, we have seen:

 - Before getting started with Rust Cloudflare Workers, you need to have the Rust toolchain (rustup) set up on your machine.
 You will also need a Cloudflare account (which is free to sign up for).
-With those preliminaries out of the way, use the wrangler generate --type=rust my-project-name command from the Terminal.
-This will initialise your new project.
-Finally use the cd command to change into the new project directory (created by wrangler) which will match the project name.
-You can run wrangler dev to spin up a test server.
+With those preliminaries out of the way, use the `pnpm dlx wrangler generate` command from the Terminal to create a project.
+Try https://github.com/cloudflare/workers-sdk/templates/experimental/worker-rust as your template.
+You will also need to run `pnpm install` from the new project directory.
+This will install Wrangler, which is worker tooling.
+You can run pnpm dev to spin up a test server.
 The project will include the wrangler config in wrangler.toml, project config in Cargo.toml and some skeleton Rust code in the src directory.

 - Yes!
 As an example, you might want to get the current version of the project, as defined in the `package.version` filed of `Cargo.toml`.
 To access that field from Rust source, use the env marco: `let version = env!("CARGO_PKG_VERSION");`.
 Other available fields include `CARGO_PKG_NAME` and `CARGO_PKG_DESCRIPTION`.